Deja Vu at Scale: Paraphrase-Robust Detection of Duplicate Gherkin Steps in Behaviour-Driven Software Testing with Sentence-Transformer Embeddings and a 1.1M-Step Open Benchmark: Approach

 where $s.\text{text}$ is the step phrasing line minus the keyword (\texttt{Given}/\texttt{When}/\texttt{Then}/\texttt{And}/\texttt{But}) and minus any attached DocString or DataTable argument.
 Quoted parameters (\texttt{"admin"}), Scenario-Outline placeholders (\texttt{<role>}), numeric literals (\texttt{5}), URLs, and identifiers are part of the identity.
 This definition mirrors how the Cucumber runtime resolves a step against its step-definition function: the runtime ignores the leading keyword, hands the step-phrasing line to a regular-expression match against step-definition signatures, and passes any attached DocString or DataTable to the matched function as a separate argument.

-The exclusion of DocString and DataTable bodies is both semantically motivated (the Gherkin grammar specifies them as \emph{step arguments}, not as part of the step phrasing, \citealp{gherkin2023}) and technically necessary: multi-line JSON / SQL / HTML payloads exceed the 256-token input window of the sentence-transformer embedder \citep{wang2020minilm}, would fragment exact-duplicate hashing such that the headline 80.2\,\% rate would collapse to single-digit percentages, and would inflate Levenshtein computation cost by two to three orders of magnitude.
+The exclusion of DocString and DataTable bodies is both semantically motivated (the Gherkin grammar specifies them as \emph{step arguments}, not as part of the step phrasing, \citealp{gherkin2023}) and technically necessary: multi-line JSON / SQL / HTML payloads exceed the 256-token input window of the all-MiniLM-L6-v2 sentence-transformer embedder (a distillation in the MiniLM family, \citealp{wang2020minilm}), would fragment exact-duplicate hashing such that the headline 80.2\,\% rate would collapse to single-digit percentages, and would inflate Levenshtein computation cost by two to three orders of magnitude.
 Section~\ref{sec:threats:construct} discusses the construct-validity implications of this choice.